Jarpos/jacap-ts/README.md

 # jacap-ts - Just Another Cellular Automata Project - TypeScript
 This is a very simple project to play around with some simple cellular automatons.

+The code is quite messy sadly...
+But for now I haven't found the muse to rework it, so for now it'll stay like this.

 ## Table of Contents
 - [jacap-ts - Just Another Cellular Automata Project - TypeScript](#jacap-ts---just-another-cellular-automata-project---typescript)
   - [Table of Contents](#table-of-contents)